ktor-doc-jp/ktor-doc-jp/servers/deploy.md

 This gradle buildscript defines [several tasks](http://akhikhl.github.io/gretty-doc/Gretty-tasks) that you can use to run your application.

-In the case that you only need to generate a war file, there is a `war` task defined in the war plugin.<br />
+In the case where you only need to generate a war file, there is a `war` task defined in the war plugin.<br />
 Just run `./gradlew war` and it will generate a `/build/libs/projectname.war` file.
 {: .note #generate-war-file }